castle-engine/castle-engine/README.md

 We have many graphic features (shadows, mirrors, screen effects...) and support many data formats for game assets (X3D, glTF, VRML, Collada, Spine...).
-We have a nice scene manager, with many optional components (like instant creatures with simple walking and attacking intelligence).
+We have many user-interface components, with a powerful viewport to display 3D or 2D content, with many optional features
+(like instant creatures with simple walking and attacking intelligence).
-We're cross-platform (desktop, mobile).
+We're cross-platform (desktop, mobile, Nintendo Switch).

 See https://castle-engine.io/features.php
 for the complete list of engine features.